saschadiercks/personalNews/README.md

 ![Screenshot](/.screenshots/personalnews-iphone.jpg)

 ## How does it work?
-Just place the folder `/htdocs` on your own webserver.
+Just place the contents of the folder `/htdocs` on your own webserver.
 Make sure it supports *php* - this is the only requirement.

 ### Want a demo?
 [http://www.metafolio.de/fragments/personalnews/](http://www.metafolio.de/fragments/personalnews/)